Nehal-Bhautoo/Karaoke-System/README.md

 ## Description

-The applicaiton uses java 8
+The applicaiton uses java 8 and was built on Linux.

   - Karaoke application which allows searching a large number of songs by title and adding songs to a ‘[play-list](list.txt)’.
 When playing it should play the video of the songs in the play-list in order.